 We will assess your application once we have received confirmation from the school that your child has been granted a place.
 This can take up to 10 working days.

 When your application has been assessed, we will let you know if your child is eligible.
 We will tell you about the transport arrangements and send you a bus pass for your child (if applicable).

 If your child is starting school for the first time or starting at a new school in September, we will automatically assess your child’s eligibility when you apply for their school place.

 If you applied for your child’s school place using a paper application form the eligibility for school transport will be included in your outcome letter.

-The school place outcome letters and emails are sent out on 1 March (or next working day) for secondary and upper school places and 16 April (or next working day) for starting school, junior and middle school places.
+The school place outcome letters and emails are sent out on 1 March (or the next working day) for secondary and upper school places and 16 April (or the next working day) for starting school, junior and middle school places.

 If you applied for your child’s school place online you will receive a second email within 20 working days of your school place outcome email if your child is entitled to transport and you will be told about your child’s travel arrangements before the start of the next academic year.
 If you do not receive a second email this means your child has been assessed as not entitled to free school transport.